sv3nio/The-Mashifier/README.md

 Simply hold the START and SELECT buttons for 3 seconds while powering on.
 Connect to "The Mashifier".
 If at any point there's an issue with pairing, simply start over and unit will wipe the pairing history.

 #### Crazy Responsive
 The Mashifier is designed to do one thing very well: send commands to a gaming system/emulator.
-It also changes the LED colour based on battery level (but you'll be to busy playing to notice).
+It also changes the LED colour based on battery level (but you'll be too busy playing to notice).

 #### Combo Friendly
 With support for up to 6 simultaneous button presses, The Mashifier can send complex commands for combo games like Street Fighter and Mortal Combat.

 #### Awesome Battery Life
-Of course, while this depends on how large of a battery you provide, The Mashifier is as minimal and effecient as possible to minimize charge time.
+Of course, while this depends on how large of a battery you provide, The Mashifier is as minimal and efficient as possible to minimize charge time.

 ## Usage

-This is not a beginner project, and while the sketch is adaptable to almost any Arduino-based BLE controller, you will need to ensure it has enough pins/memory to support at least 10 buttons (4 x joystick, 4 x main buttons, 2 x start & select).
+This is not a beginner project, and while the sketch is adaptable to almost any Arduino-based BLE controller, you will need to ensure it has enough pins/memory to support at least 10 buttons (4 x joystick, 4 x main buttons, 1 x Start, 1 x Select).
 Decisions will need to be made on how to handle battery charging, etc. 3D print designs are on [Tinkercad](https://www.tinkercad.com/things/hxekYVrqBbI).